davidiw/Grid-Appliance/griduser/README.txt

 Some useful command references:

-1) sudo sh (issued from the condor account) allows a user to become "root" on the appliance.
-Requires typing the same password created for the condor user upon the first login.
+1) sudo sh (issued from the griduser account) allows a user to become "root" on the appliance.
+Requires typing the same password created for griduser upon the first login.

 2) disablex.sh, enablex.sh: disable (enable) automatic startup of the the X11
    windowing system upon login (enabled by default).